ing-bank/baker/docs/documentation/process-execution.md

 We can also see that the `ManufactureGoods` Interaction is still purple, meaning that it has not been executed.
 This is correct because `ManufactureGoods` requires an additional event called `PaymentMade`.

-## Adding aditional Sensory events to the process
+## Adding aditional sensory events to the process

 Lets provide the `PaymentMade` event and review the process status afterwards.